leothorp/fullstack-typescript-starter/README.md

 7. At project root:
    `pnpm run start:dev`

 This will start the dev database and apply and pending migrations, followed starting the client and server locally.
 Open http://localhost:3000, and click "Login with Google".
 After logging in, try filling in and submitting the "New Note" form.
 If it works, you're all set!
+Remove anything you don't want and continue developing your app.

-##### Deployment
+## Deployment

 The included `render.yaml` file contains much of the configuration needed to deploy a project from this template on [Render](https://render.com).
 These are the remaining steps.